fuersten/csvsqldb/README.md

 ## Interactive shell
 The interactive shell was implemented with the linenoise library and supports most of the readline default key bindings.
 It also supports a command history.
-Typeing _help_ will show you all possible commands in interactive mode.
+Typing _help_ will show you all possible commands in interactive mode.

 # SQL support
 ## Supported datatypes